 Why Your Water Heater Sounds Like a Tea Kettle and How to Fix It

 Have you ever been puzzled by your water heater making noises that remind you of a tea kettle?
-This phenomenon, often referred to as a ‘kettling water heater,’ can be both irritating and indicative of underlying issues with your water heater.
+This phenomenon, often called a ‘kettling water heater,’ can be irritating and indicative of underlying issues with your water heater.

 The noise resembles the sound of water boiling in a tea kettle, and although it can be surprising to hear, there is little risk of the water heater tank exploding.
 Nevertheless, hearing this sound signals that homeowners should seek the advice of a water heater specialist for a comprehensive assessment and any necessary maintenance.